 About the planet?
-Well, hemp produces more (well an hectare of hemp), when it reaches 1 meter of height, produces more oxygen than the rainforest.
+Well, hemp produces more (well an hectare of hemp), when it reaches 1 meter of height, it produces more oxygen than the rainforest.

 It also takes out all the heavy metals in crops, in the fields, you know?
 I’m talking about land in bad condition, that needs to be restored.
 An excellent example of this is Chernobyl.
 In the last ten years they have been growing hemp in radioactive land and it’s really good. it works amazing!

-They are even doing research of this process.
+They are even doing research on this process.
 Not many people talk about it, its not really part of regular news (obviously), as it’s something they would try to ban for more than 70 years, so… but well yeah, the information is coming out slowly.